-Looking for the safest countries in Africa to visit for your next international adventure!?
-Well, look no further, because I’ve put together a solid list of stunning (and safe) destinations for your bucket list!
+Looking for the safest countries in Africa in to visit in 2021 for your next international adventure!?
+Well, look no further, because I’ve put together a solid list of stunning and safe African destinations for your bucket list!

 Very little can compare to the expansive beauty of African landscapes, wildlife, and beautiful nature scattered across the continent and the huge melting pot of culture that blends across borders.
 Africa is a continent of majesty to behold, filled with adventure and history.

 Sadly, Africa has been neglected as a travel destination because of rumors regarding the lack of safe places to travel in Africa.
-This is an incredibly misinformed perception because there are countless safe countries in Africa just waiting to be explored.
+This is an incredibly misinformed perception because there are definitely lots of safe countries in Africa just waiting to be explored.

 Here, we’ll look at some of the safest African countries to visit so that you can plan your next trip with complete peace of mind.
 The only scare you can expect is having your own expectations blown away.